IN THIS GUIDE

 - The marmite of the fruit world, grapefruit is a big, bitter citrus that some people love enough to eat every day, while others spurn it for life.

-- Syzygium cumini aka Java plum or jambolan is a tree whose small, purple fruits are widely used in traditional medicine remedies for diabetes, stomach trouble and more.
+- Syzygium cumini aka Java plum or jambolan is a tree which has small, purple fruits.

 - This small citrus resembles a common lime thanks to its inner segments, and is a popular way to bring aroma to dishes.